amamun595/background-generator/README.md

 # background-generator
-<b>3 color input gradient generator</b>
+<b>3 color input gradient generator</b><br>
-This is a sample project for my course
+This is a sample project for my course<br>
 Note: The Background Generator not working in Chrome.
 Don't know why.
-Please use other browser for better Experience.
+Please use other browser for better Experience.<br>
-Thank you,
+Thank you,<br>
 Mamun.